dsprenkels/liftlighter/README.md

 # LiftLighter

-I once found an old lift indicator in the FNWI building (credits to Luuk van Summeren).
+I once found an old lift indicator in Radboud University's Faculty of Science (credits to Luuk van Summeren).
 If you don't know what I mean, [here is an example][photo].

 The indicator has ten lights: down, 1, 2, 3, 4, 5, B, S, K and up.
 This repository contains the KiCad files for the circuit board and the software